masc-ucsc/docs/docs/pyrope/04-variables.md

 comptime const a = 1        // same as above
-comptime mut counter = 0    // mutable at compile time (updated during elaboration) comptime const b = a + 2    // OK, comptime const comptime c = rand           // compile error, 'c' is not resolvable at compile time
+comptime mut counter = 0    // mutable at compile time (updated during elaboration) comptime const b = a + 2    // OK, comptime const comptime c = rand           // error: 'c' is not resolvable at compile time
 ```

 The `comptime` status can still be queried with `::[comptime]`: